-Family therapy: Because Duffy’s is committed to helping both guests and their loved ones when a benzodiazepine addiction is affecting their lives, the programming we offer includes family therapy sessions.
+Family therapy: Because Duffy’s is committed to helping both guests and their loved ones in Northern California when an addiction to benzodiazepine is affecting their lives, the programming we offer includes family therapy sessions.
 Occurring weekly, these sessions help those we treat and those closest to them heal from the pain addiction has caused and become a united front against further substance abuse.
 Additionally, we also offer educational groups on the weekends that are led by our staff and provide guests’ loved ones with the information and support they require at this stage in their love one’s recovery.
 Lastly, we afford each guest with the opportunity to request a private family session with his or her primary care counselor near the end of his or her time with us so as to prepare for what lies ahead after leaving Duffy’s.

 Depending on the guest’s needs, we can customize a plan of treatment that befits what the individual is needing during his or her recovery journey.
 We work side-by-side with the men and women who come to Duffy’s, and we will do all that we can to ensure that each person entrusted into our care is receiving only the most appropriate methods of treatment.
 Because of this, the inclusion and frequency of the above interventions within a guest’s treatment plan will rely on where the individual is at in his or her recovery.

 Nearing the end of a guest’s time at our center, our staff will collaborate with each person to determine the most appropriate follow-up services that will allow him or her to remain on the path of recovery for the long-term.
-Additionally, for those who receive care at Duffy’s for a minimum of 21 days, three months of continuing care services will be offered, which include therapy sessions with addiction specialists, drug screenings, and 12-Step process groups via Full Circle Recovery.
+Additionally, for those who receive care at Duffy’s for a minimum of 21 days, three months of continuing care services will be offered, which include therapy sessions with a benzo abuse specialists, drug screenings, and 12-Step process groups via Full Circle Recovery.
 We supply this offering as a means of upholding our commitment to helping those we treat achieve both their treatment goals and the sober lives that they are capable of living.

 In choosing Duffy’s Napa Valley Rehab, you or your loved one will become part of our family.
 Regardless if you complete our Relapse Restart, Foundational, or Extensive Relapse Prevention Program, you or someone you care about will be treated with the dignity and respect that is deserving of all people, and will receive the care needed to win the war against an addiction to benzodiazepines.
 We ask that you do not let yet another day go by under the control of benzodiazepines and, instead, call us today.
 We are here to help you or an important person in your life achieve to the highest potential.